Irish Citizenship Through Your Parent (Born in Ireland)

 - If parent registered on FBR (Scenario 2 above): their FBR registration certificate

-Irish-origin documents do not need an apostille.
-The Passport Service accepts original GRO and GRONI certificates directly.
+Apostilles are not part of this process.
+The Passport Service asks for original documents — it accepts GRO and GRONI certificates directly, and its published requirements do not call for apostilles or legalisation on US-issued records either.
 The Next Passport generates a personalised document checklist based on your specific lineage.

 What the passport application looks like

-For first-time adult passport applicants using Passport Online, you will be asked to have your photograph countersigned by a witness who can verify your identity — either someone who knows you personally or who can vouch for your identity by verifying your documents.
-This is a simpler and less onerous requirement than the FBR witness process, where the witness must also sign your application form and certify copies of all your ID documents.
+For first-time adult passport applicants using Passport Online, you will be asked to have your photograph countersigned by a witness who is satisfied as to your identity and that your four photos are a true likeness of you; the witness may ask you for more proof of identification, at their discretion.
+Two conditions catch people out: the witness must reside in the same country as you, and must come from the DFA's list of accepted professions.
+This is a simpler and less onerous requirement than the FBR witness process, where the witness must be personally known to you and must also sign your application form and certify copies of all your ID documents.

 In-person applications can be made at Irish embassies and consulates.
-In the United States, the Irish Embassy is in Washington D.C., and consulates are located in New York, Boston, Chicago, Los Angeles, San Francisco, and Atlanta.
+In the United States, the Irish Embassy is in Washington D.C., and there are eight Consulates General: Atlanta, Austin, Boston, Chicago, Los Angeles, Miami, New York, and San Francisco.
+One caveat on Austin — it does not provide passport services; the DFA states that visa and passport services for that region are provided by the Consulate General of Ireland, Chicago.
 Appointments are typically required for in-person first-time passport applications.

 Legal basis summary